CZ-NIC/fred-docs/EPPReference/ProtocolBasics/IntroEPP.rst

 **Service discovery** allows a client to be aware of managed objects, supported services, extensions and policy of the EPP server.

-**Commands** are used by a client either to establish and to end a session, or to request standard operations over objects managed in the Registry to which the server replies with coordinated **responses**, each containing the result of the requested operation.
+**Commands** are used by a client either to establish and to end a session or to request standard operations over objects managed in the Registry.
+The server replies to the commands with coordinated **responses**, each containing the result of the requested operation.

 The **extension framework** allows the protocol to be extended on several levels: